Renewing your U.S. mortgage

-If you're approaching the end of your current mortgage loan term, it's a good time to start thinking about your options.
-You can renew your loan — at no cost — into a 3,5,7 or 10 year term.
+If you're approaching the end of your current mortgage loan term, it’s a good time to start thinking about renewing.
+You can renew your loan — at no cost — back into your original 3-, 5-, 7- or 10-year term.25

 Renewing Your U.S. Mortgage - How it Works

-The process is simple - we'll send you the modification documents and you'll simply choose your new term and return them electronically.
+The process is simple – we’ll send you the modification documents for review and you sign and return them electronically.

 • No hassle